gemc/home/_documentation/generator/lund_format.md

 In multi-threaded mode, Geant4 distributes event IDs to worker threads; each LUND event is still assigned to exactly one GEMC event.

-If `gparticle` is also present, each GEMC event receives the `gparticle` particles **plus** the matching LUND event record.
+If %%gparticle%% is also present, each GEMC event receives the %%gparticle%% particles **plus** the matching LUND event record.

 <br/>